You have a lot of questions about the program and I’ll try to answer some of them here. If you have more questions, please get in touch!

 Do I have to attend every class?

-This sounds strict but part of the program is about developing a disciplined practice.
+This is strict but part of the program is about developing a disciplined practice.
 Honour your commitment to the program and step into the fire.
 You will learn a lot about yourself and about yoga by doing whatever it takes to get to all 200 hours of training.

 Do you offer a scholarship?

 Yes I do.
 I don’t want finances to be a barrier to practicing yoga.
-I’ve developed a scholarship application process and will award an 80% scholarship to one applicant.
+I’ve developed a scholarship application and will award an 80% scholarship to one applicant.

 Application details here